tylerlwsmith/resume/README.md

 ## Livereload

-For a better development experience, LiveReload is used to show edits in the browser without refreshing having to refresh the page.
+For a better development experience, LiveReload can be used to show edits in the browser without refreshing having to refresh the page.
 Changes to CSS, JS and EJS files are instant.
-Normally, EJS files would require a full server reload using Nodemon, but the current LiveReload maintainer offered a workaround in [a GitHub issue](https://github.com/napcs/node-livereload/issues/68#issuecomment-310928233) that is impelemented on this project.
+Normally, EJS files would require a full server reload using Nodemon, but the current LiveReload maintainer offered a workaround in [a GitHub issue](https://github.com/napcs/node-livereload/issues/68#issuecomment-310928233) that is implemented on this project.
+The implementation used is based on [this Stack Overflow answer](https://stackoverflow.com/a/60542066/7759523).